aykanfonseca/SOC-Parser/README.md

 If you already have pip installed, you can proceed to step 3.

-1. Install homebrew.
+1. Install [homebrew](https://brew.sh).
 This is a useful general package manager for macOS.
-2. Install python via homebrew.
-Doing so will get us pip.
+2. Install Python via homebrew to get Python's package mananger pip.
+This can be done by typing into a terminal, `pip install python`.
 3. Install lxml via pip.
 4. Install requests via pip.
 5. Install bs4 via pip.